-Start most of your veggies that will be frozen or preserved in spring, after all danger of frost has passed.
-In cooler regions, start seeds in flats indoors so they are ready to plant out as soon as soil is warm and no freezing is expected.
+Start most of your veggies that will be frozen or preserved in spring after all danger of frost has passed.
+In cooler regions, start seeds in flats indoors so they are ready to plant out as soon as the soil is warm and no freezing is expected.

 Potatoes can be planted as late as August and grow through fall.
 Before it freezes, pull all the taters and place them in a cool dark area.

 Don’t forget the fruits.
 Cranberries freeze well, as do apples for a pie.
 Squash and pumpkins keep a long time, or you can cook them and freeze the meat.